 “Aquarius (2016)” by Kleber Medonça Filho

-Being probably the most important brazilian movie of the 2010 decade, Aquarius is an incredible movie about the last tenant of a building who won’t give up her place to a constructor company.
+Being probably the most important Brazilian movie of the 2010 decade, Aquarius is an incredible movie about the last tenant of a building who won’t give up her place to a constructor company.
 More than that, the film is a beautiful odyssey about family and memories, and how all of our lives are attached to the place we’ve lived.
 I have no idea why Brazil didn’t send Aquarius to run for the Oscar, since it would have easily been nominated for Best Film, and even maybe, Sonia Braga’s incredible performance.

 “Arrival (2016)” by Dennis Villenueve

 In a year that the world was so divided, Arrival couldn’t have come in a better moment.
 Even though it still can be considered a movie about an alien spaceship who comes to earth, the film focuses on the importance of communication between civilizations, the division that screen creates between us and how perspectives are important when it comes to time and space.
-Maybe some of that will be more clear when you watch the film, but it’s impossible to deny that Arrival is one of the most different and unique sci-fi’s that came out this decade, specially because of Dennis Villenueve’s direction and Jóhann Jóhannsson’s hauting soundtrack.
+Maybe some of that will be more clear when you watch the film, but it’s impossible to deny that Arrival is one of the most different and unique sci-fi’s that came out this decade, especially because of Dennis Villenueve’s direction and Jóhann Jóhannsson’s haunting soundtrack.